-Last Sunday afternoon, Annemiek van Vleuten stood in the dazzling sunshine of Madrid’s Plaza de Cibeles, clad in the Vuelta’s iconic red leader’s jersey, enjoying the adulation of the crowd after yet another dominant stage racing performance.
+One Sunday afternoon in September, Annemiek van Vleuten stood in the dazzling sunshine of Madrid’s Plaza de Cibeles, clad in the Vuelta’s iconic red leader’s jersey, enjoying the adulation of the crowd after yet another dominant stage racing performance.

-Van Vleuten herself also admitted last week that “the Vuelta is not ready to call itself a grand tour yet” – though the Spanish race’s current rate of expansion (it has grown from a one-day circuit race in 2015 to a five-day event this year, with a week-long tour scheduled for next May) should soon provide it with the prestige and stature associated with its name.
+Van Vleuten herself also admitted on her way to victory in Spain that “the Vuelta is not ready to call itself a grand tour yet” – though the Spanish race’s current rate of expansion (it has grown from a one-day circuit race in 2015 to a five-day event this year, with a week-long tour scheduled for next May) should soon provide it with the prestige and stature associated with its name.

 Nevertheless, Van Vleuten’s remarkable success in those three races – and the dominant manner in which she won them – must go down as one of professional cycling’s greatest individual achievements.

-Van Vleuten’s seemingly constant history making has led us here at road.cc down a rabbit hole over the past week, and found us asking ourselves: Which riders can lay claim to the greatest individual seasons of all time?
+Van Vleuten’s seemingly constant habit of making history has sparked a long-running debate within road.cc HQ over the past few months: Which riders can lay claim to the greatest individual seasons of all time?
 And how do they compare with each other?

-So, to answer a question nobody was asking, we decided to rank the top dozen greatest pro cycling seasons of all time, from Fausto Coppi’s heroic post-war exploits in the mountains of France and Italy to Marianne Vos’s merciless domination on all terrain (why 12, I hear you ask?
+So, to settle that particular intra-office discussion, we decided to rank the top dozen greatest pro cycling seasons of all time, from Fausto Coppi’s heroic post-war exploits in the mountains of France and Italy to Marianne Vos’s merciless domination on all terrain (why 12, I hear you ask?
 Because I couldn’t decide on a top ten, that’s why).

 To avoid the rankings being dominated by people called Eddy and Marianne, we decided to limit each rider to one stupendous season each.